 March - May

-If you are dying to see the blooming cherry blossom trees in Japan (sakura season), Spring is the only time to visit.
+If you are dying to see the blooming cherry blossom trees (sakura season), Spring is the only time to visit Japan.
 Travelers also enjoy the mild weather of the spring, when the country is no longer hidden under snow, or swelteringly hot.

 However, aside from these factors, there are several drawbacks to visiting Japan in the spring.
 Cherry blossom season is one of (if not the) biggest tourist attractions in Japan, and the country is at very high occupancy during the spring.
 Accommodations are difficult to find, and prices higher than usual.
 Additionally, the “mild weather” of spring can be fickle, and you may find yourself riding the tail end of winter.